michaelw730/irish/bbc-giota-beag/level2.md

 |Bhí an aimsir galanta.|The weather was beautiful.

 # Lesson 4 -
+Learn how to say what you did on your holidays and find out what the phrase of the week bhí craic mhaith ann means.

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |